Our Guests

 The misunderstood professionals.

 Forget what you know about wasps from braais and picnics.
 The solitary wasps that use insect hotels are nothing like yellowjackets or hornets.
-Species like the potter wasps (Delta) and various solitary hunting wasps are calm, docile, and extraordinarily useful.
-They rarely sting — and even if they did, their venom is mild compared to social wasps.
+Potter wasps, mud daubers, and other solitary hunting wasps are calm, gentle, and very useful.
+They rarely sting.
+Even if they did, their venom is mild compared to social wasps.

-Solitary wasps are specialist predators.
-Depending on the species, a single female may provision her nest with caterpillars, aphids, beetle larvae, or spiders — paralysed with precision and stored alive as fresh food for her young.
+They're specialist hunters.
+A single female may fill her nest with caterpillars, aphids, beetle larvae, or spiders.
+She stuns each one with precision and stores them alive as fresh food for her young.
 One wasp can remove hundreds of garden pests in a single season.

-Like solitary bees, they need small cavities for nesting and are losing habitat to the same forces — tidied gardens, sealed walls, removed deadwood.
-An insect hotel with tubes in the 3–8 mm range gives them exactly what they need.
+Like solitary bees, they need small cavities for nesting.
+They're losing habitat to the same forces: tidied gardens, sealed walls, removed deadwood.
+The hotel's narrower tubes suit them perfectly.

-You can tell a wasp-occupied tube from a bee-occupied one by the cap: solitary bees typically seal with mud or leaf material, while many wasps use a distinctive plug of dried mud, sometimes mixed with sand grains.
+You can tell a wasp tube from a bee tube by the cap.
+Bees usually seal with mud or leaf material.
+Wasps use a plug of dried mud, sometimes mixed with sand grains.

 Preferred rooms: The Bamboo Suite, The Straw Gallery